BelfrySCAD/BOSL2/tutorials/Attachments.md

 If you have a 3D mask shape that you want to difference away from various corners, you can use the `corner_mask()` module.
 This module will take a shape and rotate and move it such that the BACK RIGHT TOP (X+,Y+,Z+) side of the shape will be aligned with the given corner.
-The shape will be tagged as a "mask" so that you can use `diff("mask")`.
+The shape will be tagged as a "remove" so that you can use `diff()` with its default "remove" tag.
 For example, here's a shape for rounding a corner:

 ```openscad-3D